Argue, explain and discuss

 Use your own language

 It is important in any assignment to show that you have understood what you have read.
 You can do this by presenting the main points of a source or text in your own words.
-It is therefore more important that you write in a clear and understandable way, than that you use advanced words and concepts from the literature.
+It is therefore more important that you write in a clear and understandable way than use advanced words and concepts from the literature.

 Remember that when you are explaining or describing something, it is important that you write in a way that is acceptable to any reader, including those who do not necessarily share your opinions.
 Any explanation or description that you give should be balanced, comprehensive, and not influenced by your own views and opinions.
 Read more about reading and summarising.